-Filing a Complaint about the Program to its Parent Institution advisable to voice concerns as soon as possible and to seek informal resolution, if possible.
+Filing a Complaint about the Program to its Parent Institution

+Students are encouraged to voice concerns they have and should attempt, in the first instance, to resolve a concern by using a direct and informal approach.
+Concerns may be addressed with the support and involvement or intervention of university faculty and/or staff members.
+It is advisable to voice concerns as soon as possible and to seek informal resolution, if possible.
 If, however, a student feels that a complaint has not been dealt with satisfactorily he/she should use the appropriate process to have the issue addressed and are encouraged to submit a Formal Complaint Form.
 Further information related to academics can be found in the Trine University Course Catalog Academic Grievance Procedure.